 Remove any leaves, twigs, and debris that can prevent proper drainage.
 Also, inspect the joints and tighten the brackets and replace pieces of the gutter if necessary.

 While you may be caught up in the beauty of the cooler season, don’t forget to take a little time to prepare for Winter.
 You’ll save a lot of money in last-minute winter weather repairs if you do!
-Plus, once you’ve winterized the outside of your home you can sit back and enjoy it!
+Plus, winterizing your home’s exterior means you can sit back and enjoy it!